curusarn/resh/README.md

 RESH CLI tool can be bound to ctrl+R or executed directly.

-Enable/disable ctrl+R bindnig for THIS shell session:
+Enable/disable ctrl+R binding for THIS shell session:

 ```sh
 reshctl enable ctrl_r_binding